Hunting seals

 • Hunting periods

-• Permitted areas
+• Designated hunting areas

 Before hunting, hunters must:

-• Review the applicable terms and conditions.
+• Review and comply with all applicable terms and conditions

 • Hunters using a boat must have completed seal hunting training provided by a Swedish or Finnish hunting organization.